mavimo/blog/source/_posts/2014-01-04-how-to-create-a-new-console-command-in-sculpin.md

 draft: true
 categories: [development]
 tags: [sculpin, bundle, php]
+image:
+    folder: sculpin-cli-command
+    alt: Add a new command in sclipin CLI, make it easy!
 ---
 Some days ago I start to rewrite my blog using a static site generator.
 I start to investigate this opportunity some months ago and after looking other tools like Jekyll, Octopress and Sphinx.
 After some test and investigation I moved to [Sculpin](http://sculpin.io), a REALLY nice  PHP static site generator based on [Symfony](http://symfony.com/) components.